rekmus/silgy/README.md

 # Silgy

+## What is it?

 Simple web application framework for C and C++ programmers.

-The latency between receiving HTTP request and application logic has been minimized by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.
+The latency between receiving HTTP request and application logic has been reduced to single microseconds by linking web engine and application into a single executable that becomes a very fast, single-threaded asynchronous web server with custom logic.

-Silgy Hello World handles [~20,000 requests per second](https://github.com/silgy/silgy/wiki/Performance-test:-select()-vs-poll()) on a single CPU.
+## Why bother?

+Back in 2015 I decided to write a web application and had a wishlist:

+1. Host it for free or possibly dirt cheap.
+I wanted to make sure I'll be able to afford hosting for the rest of my life, or until users count would reach at least a million.

+2. It has to be responsive, in a way compiled programs used locally are responsive.
+I hate slow programs.
+I hate slow programs!!

+3. Independency.
+AWS getting nasty?
+It'd take an hour to move anywhere else.

+As my wishes had come true, I decided to open my code and become famous.
+You're welcome.

+## What's in the box?

-Silgy contains everything that is necessary to build a complete, production-grade solution, including session management and REST calls.
+Silgy lib contains everything that is necessary to build a complete, production-grade solution, including session management and REST calls.

 The only third-party dependencies are:

 * USERS module requires MySQL library.

 * HTTPS requires OpenSSL library.

+Silgy Hello World handles [~20,000 requests per second](https://github.com/silgy/silgy/wiki/Performance-test:-select()-vs-poll()) on a single CPU, free AWS instance.

 Silgy has build-in (and enabled by default) protection against most popular attacks, including BEAST, SQL-injection, XSS, and password and cookie brute-force.
 It does not directly expose the filesystem nor allows any scripting.
 Its random string generator is FIPS-compliant.